chenchiaho/youtube-clone-fullstack-nextjs/README.md

 - **Host videos:** Users can upload and share videos.
 - **User authentication (sign in/out):** Secure user authentication with Firebase Auth.
 - **Video upload and processing:** Upload videos, which will be processed using FFmpeg.
-- **Watch videos:** Users can watch videos, including transcoded versions for different resolutions.
-- **Manage video metadata:** Edit and manage video titles, descriptions, and other metadata.
+- **Video resolution handling:** Uploaded videos are transcoded to different resolution before being displayed.